New York City Fire Department

 The FDNY headquarters is located at 9 MetroTech Center in Downtown Brooklyn, and the FDNY Fire Academy is located on Randalls Island.
-The International Association of Fire Fighters (IAFF) locals are 94, 854, and 4959.
+There are 3 International Association of Fire Fighters (IAFF) Locals: The Uniformed Firefighters Association is represented by IAFF Local 94.
+The Uniformed Fire Officers Association is represented by IAFF Local 854 and the Uniformed Fire Alarm Dispatchers Benevolent Association is represented by IAFF Local 4959.
 EMS is represented by DC 37 Locals 2507 for EMTs and paramedics and Local 3621 for officers.